Matt Wingard: Political career

 Wingard was appointed by Washington and Clackamas county commissioners to fill a vacancy in the Oregon House following the resignation of Jerry Krummel in August 2008, and announced his plans to seek election to a full term.
 During the campaign, it was revealed he was convicted in 2001 for misdemeanor assault for hitting his son on the head with a screwdriver.
 Wingard did community service and the conviction was eventually expunged.
 He won the November general election with 50% of the vote, defeating Democrat Jessica Adamson (45%) and Libertarian Marc Delphine (5%).
 In 2010, Wingard won reelection with 61% of the vote, defeating Democrat Sandy Webb (39%).

-During his two terms, Wingard's accomplishments include authoring HB2476 which toughens sentences against athletic coaches who sexually abuse their young athletes.
-The Bill was Signed into law August 4, 2009.
-Wingard authored HB2512 which directs the Department of Transportation to issue Fallen Public Safety Officer registration plates.
+During his two terms, Wingard's accomplishments include authoring HB2476, which toughens sentences against athletic coaches who sexually abuse their young athletes.
+The bill was signed into law on August 4, 2009.
+Wingard authored HB2512, which directs the Department of Transportation to issue Fallen Public Safety Officer registration plates.
 Wingard introduced House Bill 2754 to provide tax-credit scholarships to low- and middle-income children throughout Oregon.
 It failed to pass a key legislative deadline in mid-April.
 Wingard also co-sponsored HB3471 with Democrat Rep. Michael Dembrow (NE Portland) to provide free college tuition to Oregon foster children.

 Wingard has been a longtime supporter of school choice and was the chief architect of the GOP education bills included in the Legislature's 2011 education reform package that passed over the objections of the state's teachers union.
 Wingard called the package, which included bills increasing access to online education and expanding their charter schools, "the most consequential legislation on education reform in Oregon history."
 After the reform bills passed, a Democratic lobbyist claimed Wingard had "outwitted his Democratic co-chair every step of the way."

-Wingard is a believer in "individual responsibility, limited government, constitutional democracy, property rights and the free market."
+Wingard is a believer in "individual responsibility, limited government, constitutional democracy, property rights, and the free market."

-In February 2010 Wingard ignited a minor controversy when he extensively quoted an article during a speech on the floor of the Oregon House.
-Some claimed it was plagiarism but Wingard says he simply didn't have time to cite his source.
+In February 2010, Wingard ignited a minor controversy when he extensively quoted an article during a speech on the floor of the Oregon House.
+Some claimed it was plagiarism, but Wingard says he didn't have time to cite his source.